puppylinux-woof-CE/puppylinux-woof-CE.github.io/forums.md

 ---
 ## Puppy Linux Forums

 Puppy Linux has a wonderful community that is very helpful.
-Through the generous contribution of John Murga we have our own dedicated forum that is _the_ place to get help, report bugs or just generally hang out with like minded Puppy enthusiasts.
+Started through the generous contribution of John Murga and now community funded we have our own dedicated forum that is _the_ place to get help, report bugs or just generally hang out with like minded Puppy enthusiasts.

-There are also two alternative forums available, the first generously supplied by Raffy and the second at Linux Questions.

 ### Main Forum